aneyo/rmot-data/readme.md

 # rmot data repo

+> [!WARNING]
+> since rmot93 new staff form block broke my script.
+> i'll fix everyting later, my workspace is a bit of mess rn so yeah

 > everything here was coded in one day by sleep-deprived @aneyo
 > _update: i broke my sleeping schedule_